United Community Banks Earnings Call Transcripts

 -

-Operating earnings and ROA improved year-over-year, with strong loan and deposit growth, margin expansion, and robust credit quality.
-Capital ratios remain high, supporting share buybacks over M&A, while the ANB acquisition will close in Q2.
+Operating earnings and return on assets improved year-over-year, with strong loan and deposit growth, margin expansion, and stable credit quality.
+Capital ratios remain robust, supporting opportunistic share repurchases, while the upcoming ANB acquisition will expand the South Florida footprint.
+Loan growth was led by C&I and Navitas, and fee income is expected to exceed 2024 levels.

 Fiscal Year 2024